dzuk-mutant/June/readme.md

 #### Other WIP (src/regular/june_wip.ase)
-- Playdate input icons in two sizes (one to fit Latin characters better, the other to fit CJK characters, I'll probably revise this in the future)
+- Playdate input icons

 ---

 ### Todo:

-- Finish June Condensed
-- Improve June Regular
 - Get the font encoded into a format or two
 - Declare kerning pairs
 - Add € and some other useful signs not covered by the blocks I've done so far
-- Give all the characters a thorough testing
+- Keep testing
 - Do some other symbols (smileys, hearts, etc.)
 - Consider supporting a segment of the most used and least complex Kanji